-The proposal should include the number and types of the educationally disadvantaged students currently served and include projections for newly enrolled educationally disadvantaged students supported by research.
+The proposal should predict the number and types of the educationally disadvantaged students it will serve, supported by research.
 The school also should clearly indicate how it intends to recruit and retain educationally disadvantaged students.
 Significant attention should be given to the programs, interventions and other plans that will be used to help support educationally disadvantaged students.

-- The school's current enrollment and projected enrollment of educationally disadvantaged students by subgroup categories. - The school clearly articulates the capacity to support the projected disadvantaged student enrollment. - One of the Departments measures for success is to ensure that schools supported with CSP funds serve at least 60 percent educationally disadvantaged students.
-The applicant should include its current enrollment of educationally disadvantaged students (including racial subgroups, economically disadvantaged and students with disabilities), their projected enrollment and the school's capacity to serve all educationally disadvantaged students. - The school thoroughly describes how it will ensure subgroups' performances meet the expectations related to the expansion opportunity for current and projected enrollment. - The school describes its plan for reaching out to students in each category (subgroup) of educationally disadvantaged students and their families, including specialized outreach efforts. - The school thoroughly describes its approach to attract, recruit, enroll, retain and serve at-risk and other educationally disadvantaged students using past enrollment and performance data. - The school designs innovative programs, interventions and/or plans to support all populations of educationally disadvantaged students. - The school describes the needs of the current and prospective educationally disadvantaged students. - The school plans strategies to reduce achievement gaps between student subgroups and prepare them for career and college. - The school describes how these strategies will meet the needs of each student subgroup and comply with state and federal requirements including a description of how the school will comply with sections 613(a)(5) and 613(e)(1)(B) of the Individuals with Disabilities Education Act. - The school provides research or data about other successful implementations of these strategies. - The school describes how it uses Title I funds. - The school's plans for providing instructional support, interventions and programs to overcome academic and non-academic barriers to success are clearly articulated and aligned to subgrant goals. - The school describes the intervention procedures it employs to support all educationally disadvantaged students with emphasis on subgroups. - The school describes its process for the collection of academic and non-academic data and the analytical procedures it employs to make data-driven decisions for educationally disadvantaged students. - The school describes the staff specifically responsible to support educationally disadvantaged students. - There is a clear connection between the annual and five-year forecast budgets (federal, state and/or private funding) regarding staffing and support services for educationally disadvantaged students. - The school describes its intervention programs for students with disabilities, English learners, economically disadvantaged and/or other vulnerable youth subgroups to include identification, curriculum, instructional techniques, assessments and transition. - The school's plans for educationally disadvantaged students are well-researched, articulate and clearly aligned to its subgrant project goals.

-- The section's main ideas are supported by strong evidence, including research and/or data, and contain a well-developed, logical argument. - There is a clear connection between the main ideas presented in this section and the subgrant project goals and strategies.
+- The school predicts its enrollment of educationally disadvantaged students. - The school projects enrollment for each category (subgroup) of educationally disadvantaged students based on demographics for the school's intended location. - The school describes its plan for reaching out to students in each category (subgroup) of educationally disadvantaged students and their families, including specialized outreach efforts. - The school thoroughly describes its approach to attract, recruit, enroll, retain and serve at-risk and other educationally disadvantaged students. - The school designs innovative programs, interventions and/or plans to support all populations of educationally disadvantaged students. - The school describes the needs of the prospective educationally disadvantaged students. - The school plans strategies to reduce achievement gaps between student subgroups and prepare them for career and college. - The school describes how these strategies will meet the needs of each student subgroup and comply with state and federal requirements including a description of how the school will comply with sections 613(a)(5) and 613(e)(1)(B) of the Individuals with Disabilities Education Act. - The school provides research or data about other successful implementations of these strategies. - If applicable, the school describes how it will use Title I funds. - The school's plans for providing instructional support, interventions and programs to overcome academic and non-academic barriers to success are clearly articulated and aligned to subgrant goals. - The school describes the intervention procedures it will employ to support all educationally disadvantaged students with emphasis on subgroups. - The school describes its process for the collection of academic and non-academic data and the analytical procedures it will employ to make data-driven decisions for educationally disadvantaged students. - The school describes the staff specifically responsible to support educationally disadvantaged students. - There is a clear connection between the annual and five-year forecast budgets (federal, state and/or private funding) regarding staffing and support services for educationally disadvantaged students. - The school describes its intervention programs for students with disabilities, English language learners, economically disadvantaged and/or other vulnerable youth subgroups to include identification, curriculum, instructional techniques, assessments and transition. - The school's plans for educationally disadvantaged schools are well-researched, articulate and clearly aligned to its subgrant project goals. - The section's main ideas are supported by strong evidence, including research and/or data, and contain a well-developed, logical argument. - There is a clear connection between the main ideas presented in this section and the subgrant project goals and strategies.